dayoon-ko/GrowOVER/README.md

 # GrowOVER
-Code for GrowOVER paper accepted in ACL 2024
+The source code for GrowOVER paper accepted in ACL 2024